 Additional Information: Kopus LLC owns 11.79% of the fully diluted voting shares of Parent, Trulieve Cannabis Corp.
 Applicant, Life Essence, Inc., is a 100% wholly owned subsidiary of Parent.
 No individual or entity owns 10% or more of the direct or indirect interest in Applicant, Life Essence, Inc., by virtue of ownership in Kopus LLC.

-Role: Other (specify) Other Role: 12.69% Owner of Parent Company direct or indirect interest in Life Essence, Inc.
+Role: Other (specify) Other Role: 12.69% Owner of Parent Company

-Entity Legal Name: Shade Leaf Holdings LLC Entity DBA:
+Entity Legal Name: Shade Leaf Holdings, LLC Entity DBA:

-Entity Description: Limited Liability Company.
-No individual or entity owns more than 10% of the
+Entity Description: Limited Liability Company - No Individual or Entity Owns More Than 10% of